 If you want to make perfect rice every time without a rice cooker, this post is for you.
-It covers which type of rice is best for fluffy rice, the best water to rice ratio, how long to cook it, and 6 tips for making perfect fluffy rice every time.
+It covers which type of rice is best for your fluffiest rice, best water-to-rice ratios, recommended cook times, many tips.

 Jump to: